-Definitions vary (see "Nice neighborhood: What, exactly, is a global city?" page 15), but "global city" here means any city where trends are started, reputations made, decisions taken, a place where money is earned and spent in socially significant amounts.
+Definitions vary, but "global city" here means any city where trends are started, reputations made, and decisions taken, a place where money is earned and spent in socially significant amounts.
 A global city shapes, as well as is shaped by, the rest of the world.
 It is a city not just where things are made but a city where people decide what is made and where and how to make it, and where they get the money they need to make it and the ideas they need to sell it.

 Global cities, whatever their later status, tend to begin as centers of trade that confer not mere prosperity but wealth of the scale that supplies capital and underwrites (and justifies) empires.
 It is easier, in fact, to become a global city without a navy or political clout than it is to become one without wealth.
 The soldiers in today's conquering armies are dollar bills.
 Hong Kong is at the vortex of an economic boom that is expected to transform not only China but all of Asia and, indeed, the entire global economy, and in the process—Beijing willing—Hong Kong will turn itself from a wealthy city into an important one.